-Harvey Weinstein Sentenced To 23 Years In Prison
+Harvey Weinstein Sentenced To 23 Years In Prison For Rape And Sexual Abuse

 Harvey Weinstein has been sentenced to 23 years in prison.
 Judge James Burke handed down the decision in a Manhattan courtroom on Wednesday as the disgraced movie mogul watched, flanked by his legal team.